JolleJolles/pirecorder/README.md

 ------------
 *AnimRec* is a python package designed to help facilitate automated recording using the RPi, specifically with easy, customized, repeated image and video recording for behavioural scientists in mind. *AnimRec* is currently (still) a private package on [GitHub](https://github.com/jolleslab/AnimRec), but can be easily installed from github with the right credentials ([see above](#install)).

+**When *AnimRec* is run, automatically a directory called `setup` will be created in the home directory.
+Do not remove this directory as it will hold all the important setup files for your Raspberry Pi setup.**

 ### Recorder class
 The main functionality of *AnimRec* is the `Recorder` class in the `animrec` module.
 This class initiates a Recorder instance that sets up the pi to record either a single image, a sequence of images, or a loop of videos.
 AnimRec creates a `setup` directory in the user's home directory to store all relevant setup files.
 In addition, *AnimRec* automatically creates a log file *animrec.log* file that stores all terminal output when using the *AnimRec* package.

 AnimRec has many custom settings to facilitate controlled and automated recording, relying heavily on the [picamera](http://picamera.readthedocs.io/) package by Dave Jones.
 When *AnimRec* is initiated for the first time, a specific configuration file *animrec.conf* is created and stored in the setup folder.
 The settings that can be stored are divided into 1) general user recording parameters, 2) camera settings, 3) specific video and 4) specific image recording settings, and 5) custom settings linked to the specific rpi.
 For a detailed overview and description of these settings ([see below](#settings)).

 <center><img src="https://github.com/jolleslab/AnimRec/blob/master/images/animrec-conffile-screenshot.jpg" width="20%"></center>